 I could hear Grandmother’s voice in my head: “Stupid white ghosts don’t understand bugger-all about real people, about the need to be protected.”
 They were already ghosts, what need did they have of protection from ghosts?

 Like Pung, Tieu returns to the “superstitions” of her childhood world.
-This western Sydney version Chinese auspicious culture prescribed which direction to face when sleeping, what sacrifice to make for an ancestor and the need to finish every grain of rice in her bowl (or she would marry a husband as spotted as that).
+This western Sydney version of Chinese auspicious culture prescribed which direction to face when sleeping, what sacrifice to make for an ancestor and the need to finish every grain of rice in her bowl (or she would marry a husband as spotted as that).
 It is an art of careful alignment, a world of Feng Shui.

 It’s useful to step back here into the Chinese culture from which Tieu is descended.
-With the arrival of Buddhism in third century BC China, came an appreciation of the symbolic meaning of flowers.
+With the arrival of Buddhism in the third century BC China came an appreciation of the symbolic meaning of flowers.
 Peach blossom evokes the gods in heaven, who dwell in the Far West.
 Tang flower poetry and Southern Song painting reflect the importance of nature in representing human affairs.